At dinner parties and game nights, casual American life is fueling the coronavirus surge

 “It’s getting more and more difficult to really tease out an interpretation of these data, because our community transmission just keeps going up,” said Amy Westbrook, the public health director of St. Louis County, Minn.

 In her county, she said, 30 percent of people who test positive say they don’t know where they caught the virus, and a rapidly growing number haven’t even spoken to overwhelmed contact tracers.
-Westbrook said she is stepping up public education efforts, but she knows residents are somewhat numb to messages about masks, hand-washing and staying home.
+Westbrook said she is stepping up public education efforts, but she knows residents are somewhat numb to messages about masks, handwashing and staying home.
 And local law enforcement agencies, she said, have other matters to focus on than dinner parties.

 “Once there’s community transmission that’s so widespread, there’s not a lot of good, targeted interventions,” Westbrook said.